Brazilian jiu-jitsu ranking system: Black belt

 In Brazilian jiu-jitsu, the black belt denotes an expert level of technical and practical skill.
 BJJ black belts are often addressed within the art as "professor" or "coach", although some schools and organizations reserve these title for the more senior black belt instructors.
 To be eligible for a black belt, the IBJJF requires that a student be at least 19 years old and to have spent a minimum of a year as a brown belt.
 The black belt itself has nine different degrees of expertise, similar to the dan in traditional Japanese martial arts, with rankings at seventh degree and eighth degree commonly denoted by a coral belt, and the ninth degree represented with a red belt.
 The IBJJF requires a practitioner to practice and teach at the black belt level for a minimum of three years before progressing to the next rank for the first 3 ranks.
 Ranks 4, 5, and 6 require 5 years from the previous rank.
 As with most things in jiu-jitsu, there is no standardization from one academy or organization to another.
 This is also true for the black belt, as there is no set guidance from the IBJJF related to variations of the belt.
 However, there are three common variations of a black belt, each of which has its own general meaning: a black belt with a white bar generally indicates a common practitioner or competitor, while a black belt with a red bar is the standard black belt (but sometimes differentiates a coach from a professor) and can often signify a coach, and a red bar with white borders on both ends sometimes comes after at least a year or more of teaching as a black belt and signifies a professor.
 Royce Gracie and the Valente brothers started a black belt with a blue bar to honor the legacy of Hélio Gracie, but this has not been widely adopted.
 Royce Gracie now wears a navy blue belt without rank insignia following the death of his father.

 Red / Black belt (Coral belt)

-When a Brazilian jiu-jitsu black belt reaches the seventh degree, he or she is awarded an alternating red-and-black belt similar to the one awarded fourth degree black belt by very few judo bodies such as the USJA.
+When a Brazilian jiu-jitsu black belt reaches the seventh degree, they are awarded an alternating red-and-black belt similar to the one awarded fourth degree black belt by very few judo bodies such as the USJA.
 This belt is commonly known as a coral belt, after the coral snake.
 Coral belts are very experienced practitioners, most of whom have made a large impact on Brazilian jiu-jitsu, and are often addressed within the art by the title master.
 The IBJJF requires a minimum of 7 years of training and teaching at the black and red belt level before progressing to the next rank.